FAQ – General Public

 Evidence shows that plastic face shields alone are NOT equivalent to wearing a face covering.
 It does not filter respiratory droplets and does not have a snug fit around the nose, mouth and chin.
 However, the Centre for Disease Control does support the use of face shields as a “better than nothing” solution to face coverings.
 At a minimum, the face shield should cover the sides of the face and extend below the chin.

-Clear plastic mouth shields that rest on the chin and wrap around the sides of the face are NOT equivalent to wearing a face covering.
+No. Clear plastic mouth shields that rest on the chin and wrap around the sides of the face are NOT equivalent to wearing a face covering.
 Mouth shields have significant gaps, particularly around the nose and at the top of the shield.
 They do not fit closely to the face which means that respiratory droplets can escape.
 Additionally, these shields cannot be cleaned and disinfected properly between uses.

 Children can be symptomatic (showing symptoms) or asymptomatic (without symptoms) carriers of COVID-19.
 Children over the age of 2 should wear a face covering to protect those around them if it is difficult to maintain a distance of 2 metres.

 Face coverings are not recommended for children under 2 years of age or wherever one cannot be worn safely.
 Once a face covering is in place, children should not touch the face covering, as doing so will increase their risk of contamination.
 If you believe your child can understand and follow the proper etiquette for wearing a face covering, encourage your child to wear one.

 - Talking with your child